HafezArtist/crocodeile-git-exercises/DOCUMENTS.md

 # 💡 " How To Resolve A Merging Conflict In Git "

-This Document Is To Show Why We Face Conflicts While Merging To Branches In Git.
+This Document Is To Show Why We Face Conflicts While Merging Two Branches In Git.
 Made By : SPARCODE TEAM! 🌟
 CRO.CODE.ILE Bootcamp! 🐊